Dr. William (Bill) Warters

 M.A. - Syracuse University (Social Science) - 1988

 B.A. - University of California at Santa Cruz (Conflict Resolution) - 1984

 Goddard College Social Ecology Institute - 1977

-Blues music, tinkering with web-based software tools, bicycling.
+Blues music, tinkering with web-based software tools, frisbee, canoeing, bicycling.

 One of my areas of interest is Online Dispute Resolution (ODR).
 This pearltree I created of resources related to ODR demonstrates the broad range of materials this emerging field.

 "Leadership Styles" at Ralph Bunche Summer Institute, Wayne State University, July 25, 2013